netbirdio/netbird-slack-greeter/README.md

 # NetBird Slack Greeter

 This Go-based application, residing in the `bot` folder, is designed to integrate with Slack for the NetBird community.
-It handles events from Slack's Socket Mode, offering automated responses and channel management.
+It handles events from Slack's Socket Mode, offering automated responses to events of users joining the workspace or joining selected channels.

 ## Features